 But there is another thing we have to consider in terms of bias: data comes from people.
 People lie.
 People spread stereotypes.
 This happened in Amazon (!) recruitment when their AI recruiter turned out to be gender-biased.
 Since men dominated the workforce in technical departments, the system learned that male applicants are favorable and penalized the resumes that included the word “women’s”.
 It also downgraded graduates of all women’s colleges.
 You can read more about this case in my article about AI fails.

-Artificial intelligence is not error-free – and it is quite a challenge in AI adoption process.
-Human prejudices (or lies) seep into its algorithms and sometimes the results are biased.
-As mentioned above, there is a variety of reasons why datasets are biased.
-Any issues like that can cause AI to produce inaccurate outcomes, e.g. predictions.
+Artificial intelligence is not error-free, and it is quite a challenge in the AI adoption process.
+Human prejudices (or lies) seep into its algorithms, and sometimes, the results are far from our ethical standards.
+As mentioned above, there are a variety of reasons why datasets are biased.
+Any issues like that can cause AI to produce inaccurate outcomes, e.g., predictions.

 But are the mistakes made by AI always so dangerous?
 Not always, certainly.
 That all depends on the use of the system.
-If AI is used for cybersecurity, military use, driving vehicles – more is at stake.
-If the system chooses a man over a woman that is as skilled, it’s an ethical issue.
-But sometimes the mistakes are just silly – as shows the 2015 Wired article where they describe AI that was shown an image of black and yellow stripes.
-And it decided it’s a school bus.
+If AI is used for cybersecurity, military use, and driving vehicles – more is at stake.
+If the system chooses a man over a woman who is as skilled, it’s an ethical issue.
+But sometimes the mistakes are just silly – as shown in the 2015 Wired article where they describe AI that was shown an image of black and yellow stripes.
+And it decided it was a school bus.
 It was 99% sure it was right.
 Only it really wasn’t right at all.

-To make sure that the errors produced by AI are not critical, we must ensure high quality of input and appropriate testing.
+To make sure that the errors produced by AI are not critical, we must ensure high data quality and appropriate testing.

 Read also: AI in software development